 Research breakthroughs do not happen in silos.
 That’s why collaboration is at the center of everything BCRF does.
-In addition to supporting 255 breast cancer researchers who unite across institutions and scientific disciplines, BCRF convenes industry partners, nonprofit organizations, research groups, and others who share our vision of a world without breast cancer.
+In addition to supporting more than 250 breast cancer researchers who unite across institutions and scientific disciplines, BCRF convenes industry partners, nonprofit organizations, research groups, and others who share our vision of a world without breast cancer.
 Learn more about some of BCRF’s major collaborative initiatives below.

 In 2013, BCRF established this multi-year international initiative to address the urgent challenge of breast cancer metastasis, which causes nearly all deaths from the disease and has no cure.
 The Founder’s Fund flagship programs are AURORA EU, based in Brussels and conducted under the oversight of Dr. Martine Piccart through the Breast International Group and AURORA US, coordinated by Dr. Nancy Davidson with clinical aspects being administered by Drs.
 Antonio Wolff and Ian Krop through the Translational Breast Cancer Research Consortium.
 The AURORA programs aim to conduct precise molecular analyses of paired breast cancer metastases and primary tumors to better understand how breast cancer grows and spreads outside the breast and becomes resistant to treatment.
 Read More